In-For-Disaster-Analytics/ckanext-oauth2/README.md

 2. **Client Credentials**: Keep your `CKAN_OAUTH2_CLIENT_ID` and `CKAN_OAUTH2_CLIENT_SECRET` secure and never commit them to version control.

 3. **CA Bundle**: When using self-signed certificates, provide the correct CA bundle path using `REQUESTS_CA_BUNDLE`.

+4. **JWT Security**: When JWT is enabled, you must provide the appropriate key for signature verification:
+   - For symmetric algorithms (HS256, HS384, HS512): Use `CKAN_OAUTH2_JWT_SECRET`
+   - For asymmetric algorithms (RS256, ES256, etc.): Use `CKAN_OAUTH2_JWT_PUBLIC_KEY`
+   - Without the appropriate key, JWT tokens will be rejected for security

 ## Links